CFC-Servers/cfc_waiter/README.md

 You can keep an eye on how long it's taking Waiter to get through the queue by looking at the `Waiter.lastLoopDuration` variable, which will return how long the last processing loop took, in seconds.
 This can help give you an idea of how frequently your `waitFor` function will be run.

 Each patron is, by default, given 10 attempts before its `onTimeout` function is called, and it is purged from the queue.
-Though, each patron can define its own attempt limit.